malcsi/Blue-Netlify/posts/javascript-task.md

 date: 2021-06-16
 ---
 <div style="margin:0 5%;>
-<p><br/>
+<p><p><br/>
-In this exercise I have been working with JavaScript variables, "if" and "else if" statements, arithmetic operators and functions.
+In this exercise I have been working with JavaScript variables, 'if' and 'else if' statements, arithmetic operators and functions.
 I built a few functions in this assignment and invoked them as needed.
 As seen below, the first function outputs a sentence.
 A simple program was created that merges a first and a last name.
-After that,a return statement was included.
+After that,a return statement was included. </p>
 <br/><br/>
 <code style="color: rgb(31, 32, 138)">
 function combineNames(firstName, secondName) { <br/>